aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert SVG to PPS on Android via Java" h2="Transform SVG to PPS within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Scalable Vector Graphics (SVG) format is a popular choice for displaying vector graphics on the web.
+It is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+However, the Portable Presentation Format (PPS) is a file format used to store slides for a presentation created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+Therefore, it is necessary to convert SVG to PPS in order to use the vector graphics in a PowerPoint presentation.

+<h2>How Aspose.Total helps for svg to pps conversion</h2>

+Aspose.Total for Android via Java is a comprehensive package of APIs that enables developers to create, manipulate, convert, render, and print documents and images from within their Android applications.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+With Aspose.Total for Android via Java, you can easily integrate SVG to PPS conversion feature inside your Android applications by using two simple steps.

-You can integrate SVG to PPS conversion feature inside your Android applications by using two simple steps.
-In the first step you can export SVG to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In the first step, you can export SVG to PPTX by using Aspose.PDF for Android via Java.
+This API enables developers to create, edit, and convert PDF documents from within their Android applications.
+It supports a wide range of features, including the ability to convert SVG to PPTX.

+After that, you can convert PPTX to PPS by using Aspose.Slides for Android via Java.
+This API enables developers to create, manipulate, and convert presentations from within their Android applications.
+It supports a wide range of features, including the ability to convert PPTX to PPS.

+Both APIs come under Aspose.Total for Android via Java package.
+This package provides developers with a comprehensive set of APIs for manipulating documents and images from within their Android applications.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+With Aspose.Total for Android via Java, you can easily integrate SVG to PPS conversion feature inside your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}